2018 |2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005

 Ghana Telecommunications Official Visits Law School Capstone Class

-During their final semester at CUA Law, J.D. students pursuing a Certificate in Communications Law Studies participate in a Capstone Seminar that enables them to apply the expertise they have gained in the classroom and through telecommunications-focused externships to some of the cutting-edge issues in the telecommunications field today.
+During their final semester at Catholic Law, J.D. students pursuing a Certificate in Communications Law Studies participate in a Capstone Seminar that enables them to apply the expertise they have gained in the classroom and through telecommunications-focused externships to some of the cutting-edge issues in the telecommunications field today.

 Each year, the seminar focuses on one or more “hot topics", which the students research and debate during class.
 The impact of the Internet and recent developments in information technology naturally were among this year’s key areas of focus.